khanRehan-04/Unity-WebGL-HTML-Bridge/README.md

 ## ⚙️ How It Works

+### 🧱 Custom WebGL Template Setup

+Unity allows you to use a custom HTML template for WebGL builds.

+---

+#### 📋 Why a Custom Template?

+To gain full control over the HTML, CSS, and JavaScript behavior during runtime, I **duplicated Unity’s default template** and modified it.

+---

+#### 📁 How to Create a Custom Template

+1. **Navigate to the default template location** on your system:
+<Unity Editor Folder>/PlaybackEngines/WebGLSupport/BuildTools/WebGLTemplates/Default

+3. **Copy the entire `Default` folder** into your project under: Assets/WebGLTemplates/CustomTemplate

+4. Rename the folder if you’d like (e.g., `CustomTemplate`, `KeyBInputTemplate`, etc.)

+5. In Unity, go to:
+**Project Settings → Player → Resolution and Presentation → WebGL Template**
+and select your custom template from the dropdown.

 ### 🧠 Unity C# Scripts — InputBridge & HtmlInputFieldHandler

 These two scripts work together to connect Unity’s `TMP_InputField` components to the HTML input system.